-Katie Boone is the third-grade teacher.
+Katie Boone is the third-grade teacher and After Care Coordinator.
 Katie earned a B.A. degree in Elementary Education with a specialization in Early Education from West Virginia Wesleyan College.
 Katie started with Trinity at the beginning of the 2016-17 school year.

 Nathan Boone teaches music education to kindergarten through second-grade.
 Nathan attended West Virginia Wesleyan College and is currently pursuing a B.S. in Biblical and Educational Studies at Liberty University.
 Nathan began his service at Trinity in 2013.

 Dr. Lois Campbell teaches Science for grades fourth through high school.
 Dr. Campbell has a proven commitment to science education, particularly in the area of STEM (Science, Technology, Engineering, and Math), as evidenced by her extensive resume.
 She earned her M.S.
 Ed. in Science Education from Purdue University, where she later earned her Ph.D. in Science Education with an Emphasis in Earth Science and a Minor in Research.
 Dr. Campbell joined the Trinity faculty in 2014.

 Amanda Darby teaches fifth grade.
 Amanda received her Masters in Teaching from West Virginia University.
 She has a passion for integrating all subject matter and teaching from a Biblical Worldview.
 Amanda joined the Trinity faculty in 2017.

 Luke Diamond teaches music education for grades third through fifth.
 Luke is a graduate of WVU where he studied conducting, composition, and vocal performance.
 His experience includes serving as a guest conductor of the WVU Community and Men’s Choirs, choir director of the Spruce St. United Methodist Church, and music director for various theatre companies.
 Luke began serving at Trinity in 2017.